-Here we show the change of uniformity and alignment through all the training epochs in Figure~\ref{fig:convergence on uniformity} and Figure~\ref{fig:convergence on alignment} respectively.
-During training, we take the model checkpoint after finishing each epoch to evaluate the uniformity (i.e., using the proposed metric $\mathcal{W}_{2}$ ) and alignment \citep{Wang2020UnderstandingCR} on the unseen images of the test set (in either CIFAR-10 or CIFAR-100 ).
-In both CIFAR-10 and CIFAR-100, we could obverse that imposing the proposed uniformity metric as an auxiliary penalty loss could largely improve its uniformity.
-Consequently, it also lightly damages the alignment (\textit{the smaller, the better-aligned}) since a better uniformity usually leads to worse alignment by definition.
+This section presents the convergence of the uniformity metric and alignment loss across all training epochs in Figure~\ref{fig:convergence on uniformity} and Figure~\ref{fig:convergence on alignment}, respectively.
+Throughout the training, we record the model checkpoint at the end of each epoch to evaluate the uniformity using the proposed metric $\mathcal{W}_{2}$ and alignment \citep{Wang2020UnderstandingCR} on unseen images from the test set (either CIFAR-10 or CIFAR-100).